boooooommmmmm/COMP90050-Advanced-Database-System/week4.md

 **Consistency**: the most difficult; If transaction is parallel, Preserving an Invariant.
 Any data written to the database must be **valid** according to all defined rules.

+The transaction is a correct transformation of the state.
+Actions taken as a whole do not violate the integrity of the application state assuming transactions are correct programs.

-**Isolation**: every transactions have to wait until last transaction finish modifying. ->locking protocol -> sequential
+**Isolation**: **executed sequentially**. every transactions have to wait until last transaction finish modifying. ->locking protocol -> sequential

+Even when several transactions are executed simultaneously, it appears to each transaction T that others executed either happen before T or after  T but not at the same time.

-**Durability**: the system should tolerate system failures and any committed updates should not be lost. either entire block is written correctly on disk or the contexts of the block is unchanged. -> use version number and write sequentially.
+**Durability**: the system should **tolerate system failures** and any committed updates should not be lost. either entire block is written correctly on disk or the contexts of the block is unchanged. -> use version number and write sequentially.
 (Atomic disk write)

 The durability property ensures that once a transaction has been committed, it will remain so, even in the event of power loss, crashes, or errors.